MAXQDA Research Grants 2021 – FAQs

-- Q: What do you mean by sustainability and sustainable development?
+- Q: What do you mean by climate change and climate action?

-One of the goals of MAXQDA Research Grants is to facilitate the creation of international networks for research collaboration, thereby encouraging accountable data collection and self-reflective work products.
-With this goal in mind, we have chosen sustainability and sustainable development as this semester’s grant theme.
+One of the goals of MAXQDA Research Grants is to embody our values in action, thereby striving for a better world.
+With this goal in mind, we have chosen climate change and climate action as this semester’s grant theme.

-If you are unsure if your research topic falls within this semester’s theme please e-mail us with any questions you may have: email@example.com
+If you are unsure if your research topic falls within this semester’s theme, please e-mail us with any questions you have: email@example.com

-- Q: I am conducting empowerment research, but I am not focusing on sustainability and/or sustainable development.
+- Q: I am conducting research, but I am not focusing on climate change or climate action.
 Do I still qualify?

-Unfortunately, not this semester.
-Hopefully we will be able to continue to provide MAXQDA Research Grants in the future with a wide variety of themes.
-Please feel free to click here to subscribe to our newsletter to be the first to hear about our latest projects, including MAXQDA Grants.
+No, not this semester.
+MAXQDA Research Grants will be awarded in the future to researchers within a wide variety of themes .
+Click here to subscribe to our newsletter and be the first to hear about our latest projects, including MAXQDA Grants.

 - Q: I am not registered as a student this semester but will be by the time I start my fieldwork next semester.
 Am I still eligible to apply?

-Unfortunately no, not for this semester’s grant.
-The current #ResearchforChange Grant is to be applied for, and received by, the end of the summer semester 2020.
-This means, that we expect the fieldwork to commence by September 30th, 2020.
+No, not for this semester’s grant.
+The current #ResearchforChange Grant is to be applied for, and received by, the end of the summer semester 2021.
+This means, that fieldwork must commence by September 29th, 2021.

-- Q: I have already started the fieldwork portion of my research, but plan to continue/go back into the field.
+- Q: I have already started or finished the fieldwork portion of my research.
 Am I still eligible to apply?

-The #ResearchforChange Grant contains a $850.00 mobility scholarship that is to be received before the researcher’s fieldwork commences.
-This means that, as long as you plan on remaining in/returning to the field to continue your research, you will still qualify, even if you have already begun conducting fieldwork.
+The #ResearchforChange Grant contains a $850.00 scholarship that is to be received before the researcher’s fieldwork commences.
+As long as you plan on remaining in/returning to the field to continue your research, you will still qualify, even if you have already begun conducting fieldwork.